geredor/discourse-gitlab-issues/README.md

 # discourse-gitlab-issues
-Automatically create issues in GitLab when a new topic is created in discourse
+Creates automatically a GitLab issue for each new topic in Discourse